Costs, logistics and gear

 Financial aid/support

-The of the Geological Society of America (GSA) provides $2,000 to attend a field camp summer.
-Application submission will open in early February 2025 with a deadline at the end of March (exact date TBA).
+Available to all students is the of the Geological Society of America (GSA), which awards $2,000 to attend a field camp.
+Application submission will open in early February 2025 with an April 9 deadline.
 To be eligible you need to be a GSA student member ($45 annually) and have already been admitted to a field camp.
 Several of our students have been awarded the scholarship in the past, so it is worth investing some time in the application.

 Logistics